dongchen-xie/vue-ep-toolkit/docs/en-US/components/data/Table.md

 ## Rowspan and colspan

-Configuring rowspan and colspan allows you to merge cells
+Configuring rowspan and colspan allows you to merge cells.

 :::demo Use the `span-method` attribute to configure rowspan and colspan.
 It accepts a method, and passes an object to that method including current row `row`, current column `column`, current row index `rowIndex` and current column index `columnIndex`.
 The method should return an array of two numbers, the first number being `rowspan` and second `colspan`.
 It can also return an object with `rowspan` and `colspan` props.